The Six Fifth Wheels I Would Buy Today

 - Over time, I’ve studied the 2015 through 2018 models, to include each year’s model changes to get a good idea of any major changes.
 Years 2017 and 2018 are most likely to be from the years we buy and hence those are the years I’ve spent most of my time studying.

 - I started seeing 2018 models announced as early as March of 2017.
 It seemed like by around July the new models started to arrive at local dealerships.
+Heck, in January 2018 they were already announcing changes for their 2018.5 year units.

 - I’ve not eliminated buying a current year model if there is good value for the price and a new floor plan.